 Now that you’ve passed “Fire Extinguishers 101,” let’s move on to “Fire Extinguishers 201.”

-- Dry chemical extinguishers are tanks of foam or dry powder with compressed nitrogen as the propellant.
+Dry chemical extinguishers are tanks of foam or dry powder that use compressed nitrogen as the propellant.
 They work by smothering the fire.
 When you put a layer of powder or foam on the fire, you cut off the fuel from the oxygen around it, and the fire goes out.

-- Carbon dioxide (CO2) extinguishers contain a mixture of liquid and gaseous carbon dioxide (a nonflammable gas).
+Carbon dioxide (CO2) extinguishers contain a mixture of liquid and gaseous carbon dioxide (a nonflammable gas).
 CO2 is normally a gas at room temperature and pressure.
-It has to be stored under high pressure to make it a liquid.
-When you release the pressure, the gas expands enormously and makes a huge white jet.
-CO2 attacks the fire in two ways: It smothers the oxygen and, when it turns from a liquid back to a gas, it "sucks" in a massive amount of heat from its surroundings, which cools whatever you spray it on.
+It has to be stored under high pressure and subzero temperatures to make it a liquid.
+When you release the pressure, the gas expands enormously and creates a huge white jet.
+CO2 attacks the fire in two ways: 1) it smothers the oxygen and 2) it cools whatever’s being sprayed by absorbing heat from its surroundings when it transforms from a liquid back into a gas.

 To operate a fire extinguisher, remember to PASS: